LL.M. Application Requirements

 - How would you like to develop your career after graduation?

 Official transcripts are required for each undergraduate, graduate, and law school attended.
-Submit official transcripts with an English translation, along with your application directly to the LL.M.
-Office.
+Submit official transcripts with an English translation, along with your application directly to the Office of Graduate Studies.
 Reminder: Additional original transcripts are required when registering with LSAC.
 Transcripts for summer school courses or study abroad programs recorded in the transcripts need not be supplied.

 If the official transcript does not clearly state the degree awarded and/or the date such degree was awarded, you must also furnish the degree certificate.

-Please note that a personal or telephone interview during the admission procedure is required and will be scheduled by the Office of Transnational Programs.
+Please note that a personal or telephone interview during the admission procedure is required and will be scheduled by the Office of Graduate Studies.
 Be sure to submit accurate contact information.

 Please mail application and forms directly to: